-GASB Statements No. 43 and 45 were created in an attempt to:
+GASB Statement No. 45 was created in an attempt to:

 - Create financial transparency. - Create better alignment between public and private sector accounting. - Provide clarity among bargaining groups to show the true cost of benefits over time. - Provide employers knowledge of the true cost of benefits over time. - Provide investors knowledge of the true long-term liabilities. - Show the decision makers a cost that they need to recognize.